Your Notifications

 To prepare yourself for a spinal fusion, you can follow the given steps:

 • Carefully check the certification of your surgeon as well as the accreditation of the hospital where you are undergoing the operation.
 The hospital should have a well-established team for performing spinal fusion.
-Since this is a major procedure, it is imperative you receive the best possible care.
+Since this is a major procedure, it is imperative that you receive the best possible care.

-• Share the details of the medicines you are taking with your spine surgeon as he/she may advise you to stop taking some medications that can interfere with the surgery.
+• Share the details of the medicines you are taking with your spine surgeon, as he/she may advise you to stop taking some medications that can interfere with the surgery.

-• You should also stop smoking and drinking as these can slow down your recovery after the operation.
+• You should also stop smoking and drinking, as these can slow down your recovery after the operation.

 • If you have diseases like heart conditions or diabetes, your surgeon will advise you to consult with your regular doctor before the procedure.